RichardCouperthwaite/plt-editor-tool/README.md

 ### Installation

-The plt-editor-tool can be installed using PYPI.
+The plt-editor-tool can be installed using PyPI.

 ```sh
 $ pip install pltEditorTool